pjungwir/pg-temporal-talk-2020/slides.md

 Note:

 - How should we deal with "update from now until further notice"?
+  - This is really important: it's what you'll use more often than not.
-- This isn't covered by the SQL standard.
+- This isn't addressed specifically by the SQL standard.
 - In the standard you're supposed to have a sentinel like January 1, 3000.
   - That's so ugly though.
   - 'Infinity' could make an okay sentinel.
   - It is a valid value for timestamps, dates, floats.
 Not ints.
-    - It'd be nice to support all types.
+    - It'd be nice to support all types, although officially we don't have to.
 - With ranges you express "unbounded" with NULL.
+- Oracle uses NULL the same way btw.
-- Oracle lets you have PERIODs with NULL endpoints and treats them how our ranges treat NULLs: unbounded.
+  - It lets you have PERIODs with NULL endpoints and treats them how our ranges treat NULLs: unbounded.
   - I imagine our PERIODs should be the same.
 - But what do you write in the FOR PORTION OF?
+  - Do you write NULL?
+That seems a little awkward.
+    - Writing 'Infinity' might feel more natural.
-  - I like NULL the best:
+  - Nevertheless I like NULL the best:
     - Fits better with ranges.
     - Works for all types.
-    - But it doesn't read as "naturally".
+    - But still I fear some people won't think of it.